-"Efficient Allocation with Informational Externalities" - Job Market Paper.We consider a seller of an item who faces potential buyers whose valuations depend on multiple signals.
-The seller has the ability to control the order in which buyers' signals arrive, but cannot observe these signals directly.
-It is known from the literature that when there are informational externalities and signals arrive all at once efficiency is unattainable.
-We show that by designing the order in which signals arrive, the seller can attain efficiency even in the presence of informational externalities.
+"Efficient Allocation with Informational Externalities" - Job Market Paper.We consider a seller of an item who faces potential buyers whose valuations depend on multiple private signals.
+It is known from the literature that when there are informational externalities and buyers' private signals arrive all at once efficiency is unattainable.
+We show that if the buyers' private signals arrive over time then the seller can attain efficiency even in the presence of informational externalities.

 "Implementation in Models of Independent, Private, and Multivariate Values"We consider the problem of implementation in models of independent private values in which the valuation an agent attributes to a particular alternative is a function from a multidimensional Euclidean space to the real line.
 We first consider implementation by standard mechanisms, that include a decision rule and a profile of personal transfers.
 We present impossibility results on the implementation of decision rules that assign different outcomes to profiles of signals that result in the same profile of valuations.
 We then consider implementation by extended mechanisms that include, in addition to a decision rule and a profile of personal transfers, a profile of functions that affect the arguments of the valuation functions.
 We show that decision rules that assign different outcomes to profiles of signals that result in the same profile of valuations can be implemented by such mechanisms.